 U.S. citizens living abroad still need to file their taxes with the federal government.
 Often times this can be forgotten in the flurry of big life changes like relocating and settling into a life in a foreign country.
 Since Congress passed the Fast Act in 2015, many of our clients have a genuine concern that without resolving their looming tax issues they may face the revocation or denial of renewal of their passport.
 Other clients are interested in renunciation of their citizenship or are in the process of helping a loved one gain citizenship.
 These issues too can be affected by unfiled returns and back taxes.

 WATAX has 30 plus years of helping U.S. citizens around the globe get back into compliance with the IRS, in the simplest, least expensive way.
-Here's our handy list of steps you can act upon to resolve your back tax issues before they becomes even bigger concerns.
+Here's our handy list of steps you can act upon to resolve your back tax issues before they become even bigger concerns.

-- Report any money held in foreign bank accounts exceeding $10k with a Foreign Bank Account Report (FBAR).
+- Report any money held in foreign financial accounts exceeding $10k with a Foreign Bank Account Report (FBAR).
 If you haven't filed in several years, start filing asap if you want to avoid ending up like this guy!!